shopware5/devdocs/source/blog/_posts/2018-01-11-mutation-testing-with-infection.md

 Anyone who is just searching for the updated example source code and does not want to read the complete blog post, <a href="https://github.com/teiling88/mutation-testing">here it is.</a>
 </div>

-This blog post is a follow up for my mutation testing post from [2017-08-24](https://developers.shopware.com/blog/2017/08/24/mutation-testing/).
-Since [31.12.2017](https://github.com/humbug/humbug/commit/53730b3306efebf85bd66b6f7ec870d500f5ccbd) humbug is marked as deprecated with an link to infection as an alternative.
-Maks Rafalko is the author of infection and well known as borNfreee on github.
+This blog post is a follow up for my mutation testing post from [24.08.2017](https://developers.shopware.com/blog/2017/08/24/mutation-testing/).
+Since [31.12.2017](https://github.com/humbug/humbug/commit/53730b3306efebf85bd66b6f7ec870d500f5ccbd) humbug is marked as deprecated with a link to infection as an alternative.
+Maks Rafalko is the author of infection and well known as [borNfreee](https://github.com/borNfreee) on github.
 The last released version of Infection is 0.7.0.
 So let us have a closer look into it.

 ## Installation and Integration
 I will use <a href="https://github.com/teiling88/mutation-testing/commit/78dfccf89d8b97040f5efbffa9542b18fed44c59">this</a> commit as the starting point for the next steps.
 If you execute infection the first time, it will guide you through a small wizard to configure infection for your application.
 It is not necessary to keep a special configuration command in mind.
 Foremost the wizard wants to configure your source directory: